 - Sexual contact with an affected partner

-Scratching or rubbing the bumps spreads the virus to nearby skin.
+- Scratching or rubbing the bumps, which spreads the virus to nearby skin

 The bumps and the skin around them may become red and inflamed.
 This is thought to be an immune response to the infection.
 If scratched, these bumps can become infected.
 If lesions appear on the eyelids, pink eye (conjunctivitis) can develop.

 To help prevent the spread of the virus: